By Probate Solicitor Kim Hammond

 There are of course situations where a Grant will be required even though the above circumstances apply (though these should be few and far between).
 As a general rule, it should not be necessary to obtain a Grant of Probate where the assets in an Estate meet the small Estates criteria.

-If you are unsure, call our Probate Advisory team who will be happy to help you.
+If you are unsure, get in touch with our award winning Probate team who will be happy to help you.

 To speak with a Co-op Probate Advisor call 03306069584 or contact us online and we will call you.